 ATM machines are available throughout the cities and on the university campuses.
-However, Sweden is almost a cashless society and 80% of all transactions are made by cards.
+However, Sweden is almost a cashless society and 80% of all transactions are made by cards or mobile apps.
 It can, however, be a good idea to have some cash in your wallet, just in case.

 Alcohol, narcotics Alkohol, narkotika